samueil/java-towers-of-hanoi/README.md

-# java-towers-of-hanoi
-This will handles a hanoi-tower until 8 blocks in a Java-Canvas
+# Towers of Hanoi in Java
+This application was created in Java using eclipse.
+At now you can just run the jar-file and enjoy the animation.